eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 {numref}`monty-hall-problem` summarizes the reasoning used in the problem.

-:::{list-table} A summary of the reasoning for the Monty Hall problem.
+:::{list-table} A summary of the reasoning for the Monty Hall problem using Bayes theorem.
 This assumes that initially door A was chosen and Monty opens door B to show a goat.
 :header-rows: 1
 :widths: auto
 :name: monty-hall-problem